yaranpang/Week1_Test/ReadMe.md

 <br />

 4. **Which API is the fastest, which is the slowest, among /search, /uploadsearch, /discoversearch?
 Can you explain why?**
     /search is the fastest.
-It is fast since when the image stored in database it provides it associates name and image is already in the database.
+It is fast since it only search the image from the database that have been indexed.
-    /uploadsearch is the slowest.
-It needs to first indexing the image to find the relevant information then do the computation to find the score above threshold files.
+    /discovrsearch is the slowest.
+It needs to first indexing the image to find features and categorize all the features.
+Each feature categorization will show the results that has similar features.